CBEP-SoCB/SWAT_mussels_sum/README.md

  "Graphics" folder.
 The other two folders are only included if strictly necessary.

+Need to combine original and derived data folders since they are still separate
 - **Original Data**.
 Original data, with a "DATA_SOURCES.md" or "READ ME.txt" file that documents data sources.
     **DATA IN THIS FOLDER IS AS ORIGINALLY PROVIDED OR ACCESSED.**